 The WHO has also said that someone has impaired fasting glycaemia if they have:

-- A blood glucose of less than 7.8 mmol/L after a two-hour oral glucose tolerance test (see below).
+- And, a blood glucose of less than 7.8 mmol/L after a two-hour oral glucose tolerance test (see below).

 If you have impaired fasting glycaemia, you are also thought to have an increased risk of developing diabetes.
 Your risk of developing cardiovascular disease is also increased but this seems to be lower than if you have pre-diabetes (impaired glucose tolerance).
 The rest of this leaflet is about pre-diabetes.

 How common is pre-diabetes?

 Many people have pre-diabetes (impaired glucose tolerance) and because there are no symptoms, they do not know that they have it.
 Diabetes UK estimates that around seven million people in the UK have pre-diabetes.